Every business in Australia should be thinking about Cyber Security in 2019.

 There are three key pillars of cyber security:

 - People – every employee needs to play their part

 - Processes – clearly defined rules and procedures to protect the business

 - Technology – things like anti-virus and password protection

 Technology is everywhere in our lives today.
 We live in a connected world.

 Unfortunately, the internet age has also opened up opportunities for criminals to target individuals and businesses in more sophisticated ways.

-Cyber security is what will help to safeguard your assets and keep out the bad guys.
+Cyber security will help safeguard your assets and keep out the bad guys.

 As a first step, we recommend that all businesses implement a Cyber Security Policy.